RedisLabs/redislabs-docs/content/rs/security/access-control/ldap/enable-role-based-ldap.md

 ## Set up LDAP connection

-To enable and configure LDAP, sign into the Redis Enterprise admin console and then select **Cluster > Security > LDAP**.
+To enable and configure LDAP, sign into the Redis Enterprise admin console and then select **Access Control > LDAP > Configuration**.

 {{<image filename="images/rs/screenshots/cluster/security-ldap.png" alt="The LDAP configuration screen in the Redis Software admin console" >}}{{</image>}}